The famous Norwegian photographer Morten Krogvold was moved by his experience at MUNCH.

 "Home!" says Krogvold, passing through the revolving door at the actual entrance.

 The photographer chooses a table by the window, where you can see Stortingsgata, a well-known street in Oslo, and the National Theatre.
-Its location has made this Art Deco restaurant a favorite haunt of actors.
+Its location has made this Art Deco restaurant a favourite haunt of actors.

 "This is the most important restaurant in Norway, with the richest traditions.
 Norwegian artists have been coming here for more than 100 years, ever since the time of the great bohemians.
 Here, you will find many stories and experiences," Krogvold says in an authoritative voice.